Xiao Zhan

-As a singer, Xiao Zhan released a digital single "Spotlight" (光点) at the end of April 2020 and sold over 25.48 million copies within 24 hours of release.
-It set the Guinness World Record for the fastest-selling digital track in China.
-On 22 April 2021, he made his stage debut starring in Yang Hua's version of the critically acclaimed eight-hour drama "如夢之夢" (A Dream Like a Dream) in Wuhan.
+As a singer, Xiao Zhan released "Spotlight" (光点) in 2020, which set the Guinness World Record for the highest selling digital single of all time, the fastest-selling digital track and biggest-selling digital single in China.

 Early life and education

 Xiao Zhan was born on 5 October 1991, in Chongqing.
-From childhood, he began to learn to paint and play the violin.
-He studied at Modern International Art Design Academy at Chongqing Technology and Business University.
-During his university days, he was a member of the class literary committee and the school choir.
+From childhood, he began to learn painting and play the violin.
+He studied at Modern International Art Design Academy at Chongqing Technology and Business University wherein he was a member of the class literary committee and an active participant in the university choir, the head of the vocal music department of the student art troupe, the head of the male vocal department, and participated in the school's language art troupe as an actor.
+He was once awarded the title of the top ten singers on campus.

 In 2012, he set up a photography studio with his friends and served as their main photographer.
-After his graduation in 2014 and prior to his debut, he worked as a photographer and graphic designer.
+After his graduation in 2014 and prior to his debut, Xiao Zhan worked as a photographer and graphic designer.

 Music career

-In 2015, after a teacher's recommendation, Xiao participated in the reality TV show X-Fire where he trained to be an idol, as one of 16 contestants.
+In 2015, after a teacher's recommendation, Xiao Zhan participated in the reality TV show X-Fire where he trained to be an idol as one of 16 contestants.
 He also participated in recording the program Teen Channel by Tencent.
 His first stage performance alongside his teammates were at the 2016 Zhejiang TV New Year Concert, where he performed "冻结" (Freeze) and "燃烧吧少年" (Be A Man).
 He debuted with 8 other members in a group called X Nine in 2016, taking on the position of main vocalist.
 They released their first mini album X玖 (X Jiu) in September 2016.
+In 2017, the group held its first concert, "In My Own Name", at the Shanghai Stadium.
+In the same year, X玖少年团 won the "Most Popular Group of the Year" at the 2017 Asia Golden Melody Awards.

-In 2018, Xiao sang the soundtrack for the drama Oh!
+In 2018, Xiao Zhan sang the soundtrack for the drama Oh!
 My Emperor in which he also acted in, titled "踩影子" (Stepping on Shadows).

-From 2019 to 2021, Xiao went on to sing for the dramas he starred in.
-He sang a solo track for the series, named as "曲尽陈情" (Song Ends with Chen Qing).
+From 2019 to 2022, Xiao Zhan went on to sing for the dramas he starred in.
+For The Untamed, he sang a solo track named "曲尽陈情" (Song Ends with Chen Qing) and "无羁"（Wú Jī，Unrestrained).
 For Joy of Life, Xiao sang the ending theme song "余年" (Remaining Years).
-He also contributed to the OST of his 2021 drama Douluo Continent with his single "策马正少年" (Righteous Youth on Horseback).
+He also contributed to the original soundtrack of his 2021 drama Douluo Continent with his single "策马正少年" (Righteous Youth on Horseback).
+In 2022, he sang a solo track named "The Luckiest Fortune" (最幸运的幸运) and the ost for his drama The Oath of Love (余生，请多指教).

-From October 2019 up to January 2020, Xiao had been a regular at Dragon TV's singing program Our Song in which veteran singers are paired up with younger singers in the new generation.
+From October 2019 up to January 2020, Xiao Zhan had been a regular at Dragon TV's singing program Our Song in which veteran singers are paired up with younger singers in the new generation.